deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/fyi__private__counties__active_clean_projects_capacity.md

 ### Active Clean Projects

 This table uses data from the three FYI data warehouse tables.
-It first filters to active queue projects, then keeps clean resources from the FYI resource mapping.
+It first filters to active queue projects, then keeps only projects with clean resources (battery, solar, and wind).

 ### County Level Aggragation